Post hoc, ergo propter hoc – President Bartlett, West Wing

-- There is no meaningful enforcement of the party rules requiring personal payment for memberships, leading to significant vote-buying by deep-pocketed contestants.
+- There is no meaningful oversight of the party rules requiring personal payment for memberships, leading to significant vote-buying by deep-pocketed contestants.
 The advantage is held by the contestant who is able to collect the least-engaged, most malleable and vulnerable voters, together with the key community organizers prepared to get out the vote.

-- Acceptable ID is not required and enforced at the point of initially joining the party.
+- Acceptable ID is often not required and enforced at the point of initially joining the party.
 When this is combined with insufficient official party verification and authentication of ID on the day of the vote, it has permitted ethically-challenged vouching involving false IDs to become widespread and entrenched as an acceptable means of gaining an advantage in the nomination contest.

-- There is little or no effective and efficient outreach to or interaction with the riding electorate and potential Liberal voters during the nomination contest.
+- There is little or no effective and efficient outreach to or interaction with the riding electorate and potential voters during the nomination contest.
 Meet-the-contestant events are few and far between, and too often are scripted and choreographed to discourage free debate and meaningful exchange.

 - There is little or no focus on issues and policies; a nomination contest is viewed more as sport not public service.

 The following is a framework for serious reform that will introduce respect for democratic values and high ethical standards into the nomination process:

 - Create a new membership registration mechanism that is fairly and efficiently administered by a central arms-length body in accordance with unimpeachable ethical standards.
 More generally, we must consider a significant role for a neutral body such as Elections Canada to better oversee the entire nomination process on behalf of all the political parties.